Zonal vs. Nodal Pricing: An Analysis of Different Pricing Rules in the German Day-Ahead Market: Methods

 \begin{definition}[Local Lost Opportunity Costs (LLOCs)] Given an allocation $(x,y)$, generator commitments $u^*$, and prices $p$, a seller's local lost opportunity costs describe the difference between their individual payoff maximum \emph{under fixed commitment}, given $p$, and their actual payoff.

 \end{definition}

-By convexity of $v_b(x_b)$, a buyer's LLOCs exactly equal their GLOCs.
-Besides computational tractability, IP prices accurately reflect the marginal value of transmission capacity \citep{Yang.2019}.
-Specifically, price differences among nodes arise solely when the network experiences congestion.
+Besides computational tractability, IP prices accurately reflect the marginal value of transmission capacity \citep{Yang.2019}, i.e., price differences among nodes arise solely when the network experiences congestion.
 It has been shown that this property immediately corresponds minimizing LLOCs \citep{Ahunbay.2024OR}, making them a significant indicator of good \textit{congestion signals}.

-\subsubsection{Join Pricing}
+\textit{Join Pricing}

 In most electricity markets, neither GLOCs nor LLOCs are paid out to market participants to disincentivize deviations from the optimal allocation.
 Instead, market operators merely ensure that no participant incurs losses by participating in the market, ensuring non-negative utilities and, equivalently, \textit{individual rationality}.
 The payments to ensure individual rationality are known as \textit{make-whole payments}.